ultral/ultral.github.io/it/ansible-testing-en.md

     - ahs_item3
 ```

-### Avoid hashes dictionaries, use a flat structure
+### Avoid hashes dictionaries.
+Use a flat structure

 While dictionaries may seem like a good fit for your variables, you should minimize their usage due to the following:

 * It's not possible for a user to change only one element of a dictionary.
 * Dictionary elements cannot take values from other elements.
-Example: A dictionary that stores some OS user:
+Example: A dictionary that stores some OS user.

 **BAD**: Use hash/dictionary.